A Step-by-Step Guide to User Access Reviews + Template

 5. Remove any unnecessary access or privileges of the users that are left

-Once you’ve carefully evaluated and revoked any unnecessary privileges of terminated users, shadow admins, and employees that changed roles, it’s time to review the access rights of users that are left.
+Once you’ve carefully evaluated and revoked any unnecessary privileges of terminated users, shadow admins, and team members that changed roles, it’s time to review the access rights of users that are left.
 You want to ensure that all employees, vendors, and other users only have access to resources and assets as well as privileges in apps and systems that are strictly required to do their jobs.

 6. Downgrade permanent to temporary access when possible